-All tickets can be purchased at any train station in Switzerland on the day you visit the Jungfraujoch.
+All connecting tickets can be purchased at any train station in Switzerland on the day you visit the Jungfraujoch.
 Quick and easy.
 You could purchase tickets online in advance, but I don't recommend doing that.
 Keep an eye on the weather forecast and only go to the Top of Europe when the weather is good or you could get disappointed.

 It's a different thing when there's fog.
-Quite often during fall and winter months, lower areas are thick with wafts of mist.
+Quite often during fall and the winter months, lower areas are thick with wafts of mist.
 But above the fog line, the weather could be brilliant.
 You wouldn't see the valleys below, but it looks like the mountains grow straight out of a sea of mist.
 Quite an enchanting experience.

 I advise to make a seat reservation when travelling in July and August (only possible before noon).
 It's CHF 10 per person (return) and you can make the reservation without having to purchase a ticket in advance.